Eagles of the Republic: Release

 Eagles of the Republic had its world premiere on 19 May 2025 at the main competition of 2025 Cannes Film Festival.
 In May 2024, it was announced that Playtime would handle its international sales.
 Memento Distribution acquired the film's French distribution and SF Studios is set to distribute it in Nordic countries.

 The film closed the 53rd Norwegian International Film Festival on 22 August 2025.
 It was also presented in the Icon section at the 30th Busan International Film Festival in September 2025.

-The film opened 2025 Stockholm International Film Festival on 5 November 2025.
+The film opened the 2025 Stockholm International Film Festival on 5 November 2025.
+The film competed in the Awards Buzz – Best International Feature Film section of the 37th Palm Springs International Film Festival on 6 January 2026.

+Reception

+Box office

+It was theatrically released in France on 12 November 2025, grossing $588k in its opening weekend in 228 theaters.
+By late December the film had grossed $1.4 million.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 70 out of 100, based on 10 critics, indicating "generally favorable" reviews.